RiceDope/Binary-Search-Tree/README.md

 Changing parameters of some of the functions in BST to use Node rather than int.
-Functions using int will still be available but will be ranamed.
+Functions using int will still be available but will be renamed.

-Removing the parent tracking feature of Node as is not being used and uses uneccessary memory especially in larger trees.
+Most have been changed.
+To fix any issues caused change the function names to have Int at the end e.g. "tree.findParentInt(DATA)".
+Or change the input to the function to feature a node instead e.g. "tree.findParent(NODE)".

+Still working on changing the "tree.remove()" function.

 -- Rhys --